jloeser/i3-style-python/README.md

 * Easy to try out new themes right after you install.
 * Modifies your theme in place - extra template files are not needed.
+* Allows to apply the theme also to:
+  * dmenu (program launcher)
+  * passmenu (dmenu interface to password-store, a password manager)

 ## Installing